A. Harsha

 A. Harsha (born 24 August 1980) is a choreographer turned film director, who works primarily in Kannada cinema in both capacities.
 His directorial works include Bhajarangi (2013), Vajrakaya (2015), Anjani Putra (2017), Bhajarangi 2 (2021), and Vedha (2022).
 He made his Telugu cinema debut with Bhimaa (2024) and his Hindi cinema debut with Baaghi 4 (2025).

 Career

-Harsha entered movie industry when he acted in movie Kashi from Village, as the brother of Kichha Sudeep and has since completed 300 dance sequences as choreographer.
+Harsha entered movie industry as an actor when he acted in movie Kashi from Village, as the brother of Sudeep and has since completed 300 dance sequences as choreographer.
 Harsha managed the entire event and choreographed the audio launch function of Nikhil Kumar's debut film, Jaguar.

 Choreographer

 Harsha debuted in KFI as a choreographer for the movie Ranga S.S.L.C in 2004.
 Harsha earned a lot of recognition when he choreographed the songs for Mungaaru Male.
 He has since choreographed for many popular movies, including Meravanige and Moggina Manasu, Rishi, Taj Mahal, Only Vishnuvardhana.